 If you have been charged with a sex offense, I can help you understand the nature of your charges and how to defend your case.
 You have constitutional rights, and with the help of an experienced Virginia criminal attorney, you can protect those rights.

 Sexual battery is a serious charge and occurs when one person commits "sexual abuse" against another.
-"Sexual abuse" is defined as an act committed with the intent to sexually molest, arouse, or gratify any person through the touching of another's intimate parts.
+"Sexual abuse" is defined as an act committed with the intent to sexually molest, arouse, or gratify any person through the touching of another's intimate parts or material directly covering such intimate parts.

 Sexual battery is a Class I misdemeanor, punishable by jail of not more than 12 months and a fine of not more than $2,500.00.
 A conviction of sexual battery can also require registration as a sex offender in Virginia.